-During 2016, the Company raised \$1.0m through the Company's Dividend Reinvestment Policy (DRP) for existing shareholders.
+During 2017, the Company raised \$822,484 through the Company's Dividend Reinvestment Policy (DRP) for existing shareholders.

 In the future the consolidated entity would look to raise capital when an opportunity to invest in a business or company was seen as value adding relative to the current company's share price at the time of the investment.
-In light of the recent capital raising in August 2015 the consolidated entity is not actively pursuing additional investments in the short term.